Haversack: U.S. Marine Corps

-The Marines carried the M-1910 haversack and somewhat improved M-1928 haversack in both world wars, but they also developed their own exclusive pack system in 1941.
-The M-1910 haversack was considered too overweight and cumbersome for jungle fighting in the tropics of Central America during the Banana Wars years.
+The Marines carried the M-1910 haversack and the somewhat-improved M-1928 haversack in both world wars, but they also developed their own exclusive pack system in 1941.
+The M-1910 haversack was considered too overweight and cumbersome for jungle fighting in the tropics of Central America during the years of the Banana Wars.

 A more versatile two-part M-1941 system was devised.
-This comprised an upper "marching pack" for rations, poncho and clothes, and a lower knapsack for extra shoes and utilities.
+It has an upper "marching pack" for rations, poncho and clothes, and a lower knapsack for extra shoes and utilities.
 The exterior of the upper pack had loops and grommet tabs for attaching a bayonet, shovel, bedroll, extra canteen, and first-aid pouch.
 It was issued in tan or khaki canvas.